top of page

 The noun 'polygamy' has its etymological origins in Greek.
 It is derived from the Greek words 'polys,' meaning 'many,' and 'gamos,' meaning 'marriage.'
 Therefore, 'polygamy' essentially means 'many marriages.'
 This term is used to describe a marital system in which an individual has multiple spouses simultaneously, and it can take various forms, such as polygyny (where a man has multiple wives) or polyandry (where a woman has multiple husbands).
 The concept of polygamy has historical and cultural variations and has been practiced in different societies throughout history.
 The etymology of 'polygamy' reflects its direct connection to the Greek roots for 'many' and 'marriage,' emphasizing the practice of having multiple spouses within the context of marriage.

-Quiz: Find the meaning of the noun polygamy:
+Find the correct meaning of the noun polygamy:

 Try Again!